portellam/deploy-VFIO/README.md

 - [Contact](#contact)

 ## Contents
-### About
-Collection of scripts to deploy and re-deploy a VFIO setup.

 ### Why?
 1. **Separation of Concerns:** Independently operate your workstation, gaming, and school Operating Systems (OS), as [Virtual Machines](https://en.wikipedia.org/wiki/Virtual_machine) (VMs), under one Host machine.
 2. **No Need for a Server**